trust-mfn-berlin/animals-as-objects/vault/theme.recording-worlds.md

 [^5]: Historians of science have recently shown how record-keeping in natural history developed from earlier bureaucratic bookkeeping practices; and how they inherited and shaped forms of governance, like accounting practices and their moral economies and epistemic virtues: Anke te Heesen.
 “Accounting for the Natural World: Double-Entry Bookkeeping in the Field”.
 In _Colonial Botany: Science, Commerce, and Politics in the Early Modern World_, L. Schiebinger and C. Swan (eds.).
 Philadelphia: University of Pennsylvania Press, 2005: 237-251.

-[^6]: Anne MacKinney has analysed the early work of record-keeping in the Zoological Museum.
+[^6]: Lukas Rieppel. _Assembling the Dinosaur: Fossil Hunters, Tycoons, and the Making of a Spectacle_.
+Cambridge: Harvard University Press, 2019.
+Anne MacKinney has analysed the early work of record-keeping in the Zoological Museum.
 Anne MacKinney.
 “Objekte und Objektverzeichnisse in naturkundlicher Sammelpraxis: Das Beispiel des Berliner Zoologischen Museums von 1810 bis etwa 1850”.
 In _Materielle Kultur in universitären und außeruniversitären Sammlungen_.
 Gesellschaft für Universitätssammlungen (ed.).
 Berlin: Humboldt-Universität zu Berlin, 2017: 23-28. https://doi.org/10.18452/18536.
 James Delbourgo studied the case of Hans Sloane, see James Delbourgo. _Collecting the World: Hans Sloane and the Origins of the British Museum_.
 Cambridge: The Belknap Press of Harvard University Press, 2017.

 [^7]: Many natural history museums therefore began writing their own manuals for collectors in the field, which contained precise instructions about how to write labels and waybills, for instance, by providing information about the collector, where the animal had been found, and on which date.